 And you’ll have the inner confidence and raised self esteem to tackle any bigger or trickier areas.

 Positive Action 5 – Smile And You Smile With You!

 Forget the old saying “Smile and the world smiles with you”.
 The world will smile with you when your smile is a reflection of yourself!

 It is a recognized fact, that when we frown or look stony faced, we are also unconsciously sending a signal to our brain that we are unhappy.

-This was shown very clearly when psychologists at the University of Cardiff in Wales found that a group of people whose ability to frown was compromised by cosmetic botox injections were happier, on average, than people who could frown.
-Our brain then does what it is signalled to do.
+This was shown very clearly when psychologists at the University of Cardiff in Wales found that a group of people whose ability to frown was compromised by cosmetic Botox injections were happier, on average, than people who could frown.
+Our brain then does what it is signaled to do.

 So it makes total sense that smiling sends the same kinds of signal to our brain.
 A more helpful signal, one of happiness, which helps elevate our mood and lower our stress.

 Even if we don’t feel happy, just the simple act of making yourself smile can actually change the way we feel and improve our outlook.